 Cub Cadet Has a Dirty Carburetor

-A dirty carburetor can be the reason your Cub Cadet mower start and then dies.
+A dirty carburetor can be the reason your Cub Cadet mower starts and then dies.
 The deposits left behind by bad fuel can create a buildup in your carburetor.

 The carburetor’s function is to regulate fuel flow and air going into the engine cylinder to create a combustion.
 When it becomes clogged, it no longer is able to regulate the gas and air mixture.